-- 1. Completion of an Associate Degree or Diploma program from an accredited college or university in the United States, including Texas baccalaureate general education core requirement (or core requirement from another state). - 2.
-Active unencumbered RN license\, or temporary RN permit, or RN licensure within 3 months of graduating from an AD or Diploma program. - 3.
-Minimum cumulative GPA of 2.5 - 4.
-Meet all admission requirements for enrollment at Southwestern Adventist University. - 5.
-Successful completion of Nursing prerequisite courses (21-semester credits) and electives to meet 120-semester credit graduation requirement.
+1. Completion of an Associate Degree or Diploma program from an accredited college or university in the United States, including Texas baccalaureate general education core requirement (or core requirement from another state).

+2. Active unencumbered RN license, or temporary RN permit, or RN licensure within 3 months of graduating from an AD or Diploma program.

+3. Minimum cumulative GPA of 2.5

+4. Meet all admission requirements for enrollment at Southwestern Adventist University.

+5. Successful completion of Nursing prerequisite courses (21-semester credits) and electives to meet 120-semester credit graduation requirement.

+RN licensure must be in the state(s) in which the student participates in any clinical learning experience.